Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 There's not much more I can say about the Roadgear Magnetic Tank Map Holder other than it's simple, it's well-made and it works.
 It also has the nice reflective Roadgear logo along the bottom.
 If you own a bike with a metal fuel tank, the Map Holder is a very handy product.
 I think it would make a great gift for someone also!

-Product Review: Roadgear Magnetic Tank Map Holder
+wBW Review: Roadgear Magnetic Tank Map Holder

 Available From: Roadgear Suggested Retail Price: $35.90

 Colors: Black and Yellow, Red, Black, Silver and Blue.
-Made in: Unknown
+Made In: Unknown

 Review Date: June 2007

 Note: For informational use only.
-All material and photographs are Copyright © webWorld International, LLC - 2001-2008.
+All material and photographs are Copyright © webWorld International, LLC since 2000.
 All rights reserved.
-Read the Terms and Conditions.
 See the webBikeWorld® Site Info page.
+Product specifications, features and details may change or differ from our descriptions.
+Always check before purchasing.
+Read the Terms and Conditions!

-Owner Comments
+Owner Comments and Feedback

-Comments?
-Send them to Comments are ordered from most recent to oldest.
+Comments are ordered from most recent to oldest.

 From "E.D.": "I was at Americade in Lake George this past Thursday.
 I stopped by the Tour Expo indoor vendor site and saw this magnetic map holder for sale ($25 rally price).
 I spoke with a Roadgear rep about your offset tab suggestion and she said that was a good idea.
 Perhaps it will be redesigned in later production runs.